Understanding Gene Inheritance: When a Gene Has Two Alleles

 Genetic Disorders and Two-Allele Genes

 Many genetic disorders arise from alterations in genes with two alleles.
-Recessive disorders, such as cystic fibrosis and sickle cell anemia, require two copies of the recessive allele to manifest the disease.
+Still, recessive disorders, such as cystic fibrosis and sickle cell anemia, require two copies of the recessive allele to manifest the disease.
 Carriers, heterozygous individuals, possess one copy of the recessive allele but do not exhibit the disorder, although they can pass the allele to their offspring.
-Dominant disorders, such as Huntington's disease, only require one copy of the dominant allele to cause the disease.
+Dominant disorders, such as Huntington's disease, only require one copy of the dominant allele to cause the disease The details matter here.
+Still holds up..

 Understanding the inheritance patterns of these disorders is essential for genetic counseling and family planning.